-- Purple, which means royalty, elegance, wealth, success, and tradition.
+- Purple, means royalty, elegance, wealth, success, and tradition.

-- Magenta, which can mean universal love, excitement, romantic love, and hope for success.
+- Magenta, can mean universal love, excitement, romantic love, and hope for success.

-- Pink, which means joy, youthfulness, platonic or familial love, gratitude, admiration, and happiness.
+- Pink, means joy, youthfulness, platonic or familial love, gratitude, admiration, and happiness.

 The Cultural Significance of Bellflowers